Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Analysis of DNNs Based on the Transformation Complexity

-In particular, in VAEs, $H(\Sigma)\ne I(X;\Sigma)$.
-We further studied the change of $H(\Sigma)$ and $I(X;\Sigma)$ in VAEs.
+\textit{Phenomenon 3.} In particular, let us focus on DNNs, which introduce additional uncertainty that is not caused by the input.
+As introduced in Section~\ref{sec:introduction}, a typical case is the VAE~\cite{kingma2013auto}.
+VAEs use randomly sampling of the latent code, and make {$H(\Sigma)\ne I(X,\Sigma)$}.
+Thus, in this experiment, we studied the change of {$H(\Sigma)$} and {$I(X;\Sigma)$} in VAEs.
 We were given a VAE\footref{fn:exp_setting}, in which both the encoder and the decoder had two FC layers.
 We added a classifier with two FC layers and two ReLU layers after the encoder.
 The VAE was trained on the MNIST dataset and the CIFAR-10 dataset, respectively.
-Figure~\ref{fig:vae} shows the complexity of transformations encoded in each gating layer of the classifier. \textbf{(3)} The difference between $H(\Sigma_{l})$ and $I(X;\Sigma_{l})$ gradually decreased during the training process.
+Figure~\ref{fig:vae} shows the complexity of transformations encoded in each gating layer of the classifier.
+The difference between {$H(\Sigma_{l})$} and {$I(X;\Sigma_{l})$} gradually decreased during the training process.
 This indicated that the impact of inputs on the transformation complexity kept increasing.
 At the same time, the noisy features encoded in the DNN kept decreasing.

-\textbf{Maximum complexity: estimation of the ceiling of a DNN's complexity.} We first constructed a set of different tasks with various complexities, in order to examine whether a DNN always encoded more complex transformations when it dealt with more complex tasks.
-To clearly define the complexity of the task, we designed a set of knowledge-distillation tasks with different complexity levels.
+\textbf{Maximum complexity: exploring the ceiling of a DNN's complexity.} In order to examine whether a DNN always encoded more complex transformations when it dealt with more complex tasks, we first constructed a set of different tasks with various complexities.
+Specifically, we designed a set of knowledge-distillation tasks with different complexity levels.
 In other words, we defined different \textit{task MLPs} with various complexities and distilled the knowledge of the \textit{task MLP} to a \textit{target MLP}.
 We explored whether a target MLP would learn more complex transformations, when it distilled knowledge from a more complex task MLP.

 Each of the task MLPs was assigned with randomly initialized parameters without further training.
-A task MLP consisted of $n$ ReLU layers and FC layers with the width of 1024.
-The task MLP first transformed images in the CIFAR-10 dataset into gray scale and took them as input.
+A task MLP consisted of {$n$} ReLU layers and FC layers with the width of 1024.
+The task MLP took gray-scale CIFAR-10 images as input, and generated a 1024-dimensional vector as output.
+We learned the target MLP to reconstruct this output vector with an MSE loss.